open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 **Main Success Scenario**

-1. Client sends a share per capsule to each CCS server using the appropriate API service.
+1. Client sends shares of each Server Capsule to appropriate CCS servers using an API service.
 Shares are matched to CCS servers by server IDs.
 Client provides a natural person identifier corresponding to the Recipient.
 Client provides a server capsule expiration time from internal application configuration for each capsule share.
-If a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 2. Each CCS validates the server capsule shares against specification rules.
 3. Each CCS generates a universally unique transaction code (UUID).
 4. Each CCS saves the server capsule share, validates the expiration time provided by Client based on its system configuration settings and sets the expiration time of the capsules.